Georg Joel: Nazi party career

-Joel was elected as a City Councilor in Oldenburg, serving from November 1930 to March 1933.
-He next was elected to the Free State of Oldenburg’s Landtag on 17 May 1931, remaining a member until May 1933 and serving as its president from 16 June 1932.
-After the Nazi seizure of power, Joel served as Special Staatskommissar (State Commissioner) to the Free State of Oldenburg from March to 6 May 1933.
-After Carl Röver was appointed Reichsstatthalter (Reich Governor) of the state, Joel succeeded him as Minister-president of the Oldenburg state government on 6 May 1933, remaining at the head of the administration until the end of the Nazi regime in May 1945.
-He concurrently served as the Minister for foreign affairs, interior affairs, trade and transport.
+Joel was elected as a city councilor in Oldenburg, serving from November 1930 to March 1933.
+He next was elected to the Landtag of the Free State of Oldenburg on 17 May 1931, remaining a member until May 1933 and serving as its president from 16 June 1932.
+After the Nazi seizure of power, Joel served as special Staatskommissar (state commissioner) for the Free State of Oldenburg from March to 6 May 1933.
+After Carl Röver was appointed Reichsstatthalter (Reich governor) of the state, Joel succeeded him as Minister-president of the Oldenburg state government on 6 May 1933.
+He remained at the head of the administration until the end of the Nazi regime in May 1945.
+He concurrently served as the minister for foreign affairs, interior affairs, trade and transport.

-In August 1932 Joel was selected as the Deputy Gauleiter of Gau Weser-Ems.
-He served successively under Gauleiters Carl Röver and Paul Wegener until 5 May 1945, becoming one of the longest-serving Deputy Gauleiters.
-On 29 March 1936 he was elected a deputy to the German Reichstag from electoral constituency 14 (Weser-Ems) serving until the end of the Nazi regime.
-From 1937 to 30 January 1939 and again from November 1943 to May 1945, he also served as Leader of the Gau Personnel Office (Gaupersonalamtsleiter).
+In August 1932, Joel was appointed as the Deputy Gauleiter of Gau Weser-Ems.
+He served successively under Gauleiters Carl Röver and Paul Wegener until 5 May 1945, becoming one of the longest-serving Deputy Gauleiter.
+On 29 March 1936, he was elected as a deputy to the German Reichstag from electoral constituency 14 (Weser-Ems) serving until the fall of the Nazi regime.
+From 1937 to 30 January 1939, and again from November 1943 to May 1945, he also served as leader of the Gau personnel office (Gaupersonalamtsleiter).
 From 1 September 1939 to 16 November 1942, Joel was Reich Defense Advisor in Gau Weser-Ems and a member of the Defense Committee of Wehrkreis (Military District) XI.
 A member of the Sturmabteilung (SA), he attained the rank of SA-Brigadeführer on 9 November 1937 and was assigned to the leadership corps of SA-Gruppe Nordsee.

-In the closing days of the Second World War Gauleiter Paul Wegener was made Supreme Reich Defense Commissioner-North and left for Flensburg.
-Consequently, Joel ran the affairs of Gau Weser-Ems as Acting Gauleiter in Wegener's absence from 26 April 1945.
-British forces already were overrunning the Gau, and all German forces in northwestern Germany laid down their arms on 5 May 1945 by the German surrender at Lüneburg Heath.
-Joel was eventually arrested on 27 May and interned in Esterwegen.
+In the closing days of the Second World War, Gauleiter Paul Wegener was made Supreme Reich Defense Commissioner-North and left for Flensburg.
+Consequently, Joel ran the affairs of Gau Weser-Ems as acting Gauleiter in Wegener's absence from 26 April 1945.
+British forces already were overrunning the Gau, and all German forces in northwestern Germany laid down their arms on 5 May 1945 in accordance with the terms of the German surrender at Lüneburg Heath.
+Joel was arrested on 27 May and interned in Esterwegen.